 Detailed and up‐to‐date information on entry requirements is provided on our entry requirements page.

 The University’s typical entry requirements and subject‐specific requirements are published in a hard copy prospectus and on the website and department‐specific information is available on department websites.
 Course requirements are also published on the UCAS website.
 Typical academic entry requirements are set by the specific department(s) offering each course and are reviewed and modified by departments in consultation with the Director of Student Recruitment Outreach and Admissions.
 The website always contains the most up‐to‐date information available.
 Our publicised offer levels represent typical offers, and are not a guarantee either of the offer an individual applicant may receive, or that offers will be made to all applicants whose grades meet the published typical offer.

-To fulfil basic University Admissions Requirements, all applicants must possess qualifications equivalent to a pass at Grade C or above in GCSE English Language, and in Mathematics or a Science.
+To fulfil basic University Admissions Requirements, all applicants must possess qualifications equivalent to a pass at Grade C or above, or Grade 4 or above in GCSE English Language, and in Mathematics or a Science.
 Minimum requirements for some courses exceed this and applicants should refer to course‐specific information on the website for further details.